fungw/MultiThreadedServer/README.md

 # CS4032 Distributed Systems Lab 2
 ###Wesley Fung (fungw@tcd.ie)

-Simple multithreaded Ruby server and client implementation.
+Multithreaded Ruby server with thread pooling and client implementation.
 The server is designed to take in two types of messages:

 ### KILL\_SERVICE